From Our Table To Yours

 And we ate culturally Jewish dishes throughout the year as part of our regular meals.
 So we have a fondness for the traditional Passover Seder as well as that of the Easter meal.
 We got to have the best of both worlds!

-Dédé has been in the kitchen for the past two weeks cooking and recipe testing all of the below new additions to our recipe collection to be able to bring you an almost entirely low FODMAP Passover menu.
+Dédé has been in the kitchen cooking and recipe testing all of the below new additions to our recipe collection to be able to bring you an almost entirely low FODMAP Passover menu.

 I have been slaving away at taste testing.
 (I know, it’s a tough job, but I somehow muddle through.
 You are welcome.)
 We hope these recipes give you the ability to fully partake in this year’s Passover Seder.